LarisaPk/Birdnest_back/README.md

 ### Installation

 - Download data from a remote repository.
-(Using `git clone https://github.com/LarisaPk/Birdnest_back.git` or "Download ZIP" option in Github)<br />
+(Using `git clone https://github.com/LarisaPk/Birdnest_back.git` or "Download ZIP" option in GitHub repo)<br />
   See instructions: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository<br />
 - Create .env file in the root of the project.
 Add following to the file (links to the external APIs):